oliwonders/AzureStorageSwift/README.md

 Example on how to use: [AzureBlobCLI](https://github.com/oliwonders/AzureBlobCLI).

 > **Note**: This package is forked from the deprecated [Azure Storage iOS SDK](https://github.com/Azure/azure-storage-ios).
-While functional for basic operations, consider using the officially maintained [Azure SDK for iOS](https://github.com/Azure/azure-sdk-for-ios) for production applications.
+While it is funcitonal, there is some risk of Microsoft breaking it.
+The offically maintained package can be found here -> [Azure SDK for iOS](https://github.com/Azure/azure-sdk-for-ios).

 ## Motivation

-Microsoft’s iOS SDK doesn’t yet ship a standalone blob client via SPM.
+Microsoft’s iOS (macOS) SDK doesn’t yet ship a standalone blob client via SPM.
 This just makes it simplier to integrate.
 This library is a stop‑gap until the official `AzureStorageBlob` package lands [Here](https://github.com/Azure/azure-sdk-for-ios).

----
+Of course, REST is an option, I prefer having a non-rest api.

 ## Features